Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - Professional Certificates

 I passed the Course Final exam with 93% and earned the Course Certificate, a badge and some achievements.
 I'm looking forward to taking the next course.
 See you tomorrow

+Day 4: 100 Days of Cybersecurity

+Saturday, 28th June,2025

+Today I started another course, Networking Basics by Cisco.
+The course is very well explained, and I must say Cisco has packed this one with a lot of exercises to assess your knowledge and understanding as you proceed.
+I completed 7 modules with a series of assessments - it's serious business and  I'm looking forward to finishing the remaining part of the course.
+See you tomorrow...
+Journey with me 😄💻

+Day 5: 100 Days of Cybersecurity

+Sunday, 29th June,2025

+Yesterday, I completed Modules 1 to 7 of Networking Basics and had to take the Checkpoint Exam to proceed to Module 8.
+After that, I decided to start Module 8, but I encountered a snag - I was using my phone and needed to complete an activity on Packet Tracer, which can only be done on my laptop.
+So, I'll be picking up where I left off tomorrow.

+Well, Module 8 is all about the Internet Protocol, starting with IPv4 addresses...
+Join me on this journey☺️